fujiwara/lambroll/README.md

 2019/10/28 23:16:43 [info] completed
 ```

-#### function.json
+### function.json

 function.json is a definition for Lambda function.
-JSON structure is same as `CreateFunction` for Lambda API.
+JSON structure is based from `CreateFunction` for Lambda API.

 ```json
 {